Cohnny/DigitalComboLock/README.md

 ## Setup Instructions

-1. **Connect Hardware**: Connect the servo motor, LEDs, buttons, and LCD display to the Arduino as specified in the code.
+1. **Connect Hardware**: Connect the servo motor, LEDs, buttons, and LCD display to the Arduino as specified in the overview.
 2. **Load Code**: Upload the code from `lock_system.ino` to your Arduino board.
 3. **Initial Code**: The default code is `1,2,3,4`.
 Change this by following the steps for updating the code.
 4. **Library Requirements**: